 Can you just do no-gi Jiu-Jitsu?

 To become a versatile Brazilian Jiu-Jitsu practitioner, one should practice training in Gi and No Gi.
+Training in a BJJ gi provides unique advantages, such as grips and grip-breaking techniques, which are essential for a well-rounded skill set.
 Initiating one’s Jiu-jitsu journey with No Gi may result in difficulties transitioning to using a gi later.

 How Do I Manage Sweat and Slippage in No-Gi Grappling, Which Seems More Prevalent Than in Gi?**